 Justin Ralls, composer, conductor, writer, and educator hails from the Pacific Northwest and is inspired by the beauty of the natural world and elemental forms of creativity.
 An award winning composer, Ralls has conducted his works at the Lucca International Youth Orchestra Festival, Oregon Bach Festival, Fairbanks Summer Arts Festival, Britt Festival at Crater Lake National Park, the Newman Scoring Stage in Los Angeles, Arlene Schnitzer Concert Hall in Portland, as well as other venues in Salzburg, Rome, Portland, Boston, San Francisco and beyond.
 His music is featured on the Sierra Club and National Parks websites and NPR.
-SF Examiner remarked of Ralls’ recent orchestral work, Tree Ride, as “a whirlwind of thick orchestral textures…definitely establishing his own voice…” John Adams spoke of Tree Ride as “impressive…showing a mastery of orchestral technique,” also stating “your analogy to natural forces was done very well, your thunderstorm basically better than the Pastoral.”
+SF Examiner remarked of Ralls’ orchestral work, Tree Ride, as “a whirlwind of thick orchestral textures…definitely establishing his own voice…” John Adams spoke of Tree Ride as “impressive…showing a mastery of orchestral technique,” also stating “your analogy to natural forces was done very well, your thunderstorm basically better than the Pastoral.”
 He has been described by artslandia.com as “a gifted melodist…[his music] a beautiful blend of natural and human-made music.”
-Ralls’ works have been performed by a variety of soloists and ensembles including Albany Symphony (NY), Third Angle Ensemble, Roomful of Teeth, Fear No Music, Cadillac Moon Ensemble, Jarring Sounds, International Orange Chorale, Opera Theater Oregon, San Francisco Conservatory Orchestra, Esteli Gomez, Molly Barth and more.
+Ralls’ works have been performed by a variety of soloists and ensembles including Albany Symphony (NY), Hawai’i Symphony Orchestra, Third Angle Ensemble, Roomful of Teeth, Fear No Music, Juventas New Music Ensemble, Jarring Sounds, Eugene Opera, Opera Theater Oregon, San Francisco Conservatory Orchestra, Esteli Gomez, Molly Barth and more.
 As a composer he explores an eclecticism encompassing many styles including natural soundscapes, improvisation, electronics, vocal, chamber, film, jazz, folk and orchestral forces.
 Ralls is an Artist-in-Residence at the H.J.
 Andrews Experimental Forest, an Old Growth forest research site.
-His education includes The Boston and San Francisco Conservatories and is currently pursuing his Ph.D at the University of Oregon.
+His education includes The Boston and San Francisco Conservatories and as well earning a Ph.D from the University of Oregon.

 Board of Directors